Schmidtwar/Cremotdesign/README.md

 Framework that are easy too use and get that you need for your website.
 Buttons, Animation & Navigation & more.
 This is a fully free framework that you only need to download and start using.
 It's easy and smooth commands for use.

-# Just add .css file
+# Just add .css file into HTML file.
   < link rel="stylesheet" href="sky.main.css" type="text/css"  />